 The Story of Nathi Bai and her toilet

-This is a story about SUSTAINABILITY.
+The following story is about SUSTAINABILITY.

 It is not just about Nathi Bai’s new toilet—it is about the integrated process that makes her toilet sustainable.
 Sustainable for her, sustainable for her family, and sustainable for her community.

 Nathi Bai lives in Bothara, a small village situated in the deep tribal Pali District area of the State of Rajasthan, in India.
 Most of the 170 households in her village belong to tribal people who are not part of India’s caste system, and so who are marginalized and deeply vulnerable.
-Most people in Nathi’s district practice open defecation.
+Most people in Nathi’s district practise open defecation.

 At that point, Nathi did not know that her story was about to change.

 The process of change began when Nathi Bai took part in a social art show whose aim was to inspire behaviour change related to adequate and sustainable practices around water, sanitation, and hygiene—which was an initiative of the Rajasthan project’s Social Art for Behaviour Change component.
 Nathi Bai really enjoyed the show—and it triggered in her the desire to build a toilet at home.